macitpros/ss-dropbox/README.md

 After you get the Application created and installed, you'll need to get it's unique bundle ID.
 Here's how to do it:

-1. Open Terminal.app (in Applications/Utilites)
+1. Open Terminal.app (in Applications/Utilities)
 2. Run the following command: osascript -e 'id of app "YourAppName.app"' (replace YourAppName.app with the name of your Applescript App.)
 3. Create a new Application menu item in your Watchman contact menu editor (https://youraccount.monitoringclient.com/contact-menu/customize)
-4. Choose "Launch Using" as "Apple Bundle Identifier" from the dropdown meu.
+4. Choose "Launch Using" as "Apple Bundle Identifier" from the dropdown menu.
 5. Enter the unique bundle ID (ie. `com.apple.ScriptEditor.id.ScreenShot`)
 6. Test, test, test!